 Every so often, things happen that make you take stock and think about the future.
-It could be friends getting married or having a baby.
+It could be friends getting married or having a baby and later celebrating birthday parties with soft play equipment for the kids.
 It may be somebody close to you suffering from illness or reaching a landmark birthday.
 It might even be social media contacts posting endless photos of incredible trips.
 At some point, the realization that time doesn’t stand still hits us all.
 If you’re keen to seize the day and create your own bucket list, here are some suggestions.

 Travel the world or live abroad

 Travelling is one of those things that continually educates and inspires us.
 Visiting other countries opens us up to new experiences and creates treasured memories.
 If you haven’t got the travel bug yet, you’ll soon see why people become addicted once you embark on foreign adventures.
 Add a round the world trip to your bucket list, or spend some time living in a different country.
 You could relocate with work, take a sabbatical or get a job out there.
 If you’re planning to live and work outside of Europe, you’ll need a visa.
 Are you travelling to Canada, for example?
 If so, it’s beneficial to research the Canadian travel screening process and apply for your visa online.